 Dolls and Trucks

 Boys, little boys.
 I was one of those.
 So I know this better.
 We didn’t want to play with dolls.
-We wanted a ball, a truck and a gun and somebody to play with.
+We wanted a ball, a truck, and a gun and somebody to play with.
 I never had a real gun except a pellet rifle.
-But I shot a lot of bad guys with my Matt Dillon pistol and my Lucas McCain round circle handled rifle that you could twirl around like this.
+But I shot a lot of bad guys with my Matt Dillon pistol and my Lucas McCain round circle handled rifle that you could twirl.
 I loved Lucas McCain.

 I love playing football and every other kind of sport.
 I wasn’t good at any of them, but loved to play them and I loved digging roads for trucks.
 Sonny Paul, my neighbor and I, we had a whole hill we turned into roads with trucks and carried things.
 And we built roads for them.
 And it was all very good.
 I even believe in having kids play with guns.
 If they kill the right people, that is ok.
 That is controversial.